 Using the right dosage of Novox for your dog

 It’s essential that dog owners speak to their vet before giving their pet any medication.
 The FDA considers Novox safe for dogs, but dosing requirements vary.
-Generally, vets recommend 2 milligrams (mg) per pound (lb) of bodyweight per day.
+Generally, vets recommend 2 milligrams (mg) per pound (lb) of body weight daily.
 They often split the dose in half, so it’s 1 mg per pound twice daily.

 |Weight||Usual total daily dose|